tatsuya/restlet-app/README.md

 The main class is: `App.java`

-By default the application is launched at `http://localhost:9000`.
+By default the application is launched at `http://localhost:9000`, but you can change it in `App.java`.

+You can interact with this application easily using a REST client like [POSTMAN][postman].

+## Database access

+To interact with the database you can use `mongo` shell for MongoDB.

 ## Usage

+These examples are made using the JSON format but you can use XML or YAML if you want.

 ### Create a resource